Thinking, Fast and Slow: Availability

-Conjunction Fallacy
+Conjunction fallacy

 System 1 is prone to substituting a simpler question for a difficult one.
-In what Kahneman terms their "best-known and most controversial" experiment, "the Linda problem," subjects were told about an imaginary Linda, young, single, outspoken, and intelligent, who, as a student, was very concerned with discrimination and social justice.
+In what Kahneman terms their "best-known and most controversial" experiment, "the Linda problem", subjects were told about an imaginary Linda, young, single, outspoken, and intelligent, who, as a student, was very concerned with discrimination and social justice.
 They asked whether it was more probable that Linda is a bank teller or that she is a bank teller and an active feminist.
-The overwhelming response was that "feminist bank teller" was more likely than "bank teller," violating the laws of probability.
-(All feminists bank tellers are bank tellers, so the former can't be more likely).
+The overwhelming response was that "feminist bank teller" was more likely than "bank teller", violating the laws of probability.
+(All feminist bank tellers are bank tellers, so the former can't be more likely).
 In this case System 1 substituted the easier question, "Is Linda a feminist?", neglecting the occupation qualifier.
 An alternative interpretation is that the subjects added an unstated cultural implicature to the effect that the other answer implied an exclusive or, that Linda was not a feminist.